-Immortal Tree Qigong harmonizes Western medical knowledge and science with Eastern and natural health wisdom in each Qigong session, leading each participant through a moving meditation that connects mind and body for a myriad of health benefits.
+Immortal Tree Qigong harmonizes Western medical knowledge and science with Eastern and traditional health wisdom in each Qigong and Tai Chi session, leading each participant through a moving meditation that connects mind, body and spirit for a myriad of health benefits.

 Qigong (pronounced chee-gong) is an ancient Chinese practice that uses posture, movement, breathing, and focus to help people connect with their internal energy for wellness and vitality.
 It’s a moving meditation that helps you center your mind and body to start your day full of energy, or to reduce stress and breathe deeply at the end of the day, or to shake loose negative thoughts and feelings.
 Qigong is about relaxing and looking inwards so you can better understand your self – your health, what you want and who you are.

-If you want to find your Way to wellness, Enroll in a session to give qigong a try!
+If you want to find your Way to wellness, Enroll in a session to give qigong or tai chi a try!

 Immortal Tree Qigong Sessions

 Each hour-long Immortal Tree Qigong session will start with breathing exercises, warm up, Qi activation and gentle stretching.
 Participants will then be guided through flowing movements each punctuated by a short standing meditation.
 We will end with a slightly longer guided standing meditation before we bow out.
 This should leave a few minutes to answer questions or discuss any insights.

 These two philosophies come from opposite sides of the planet, but both are fundamental to Immortal Tree Qigong practice.
 Friluftsliv (pronounced free-luhft-sleeve), a Nordic term meaning “free air living,” believes that life happens in Nature no matter what the weather.
 The key is the right clothing!
 Shinrin Yoku, a Japanese term meaning “forest bathing,” believes that health and healing happens by being surrounded by Nature…especially trees.